mondjef/icsv2ledger/README.md

                           ledger file where to read payees/accounts
-    --mapping-file FILE   file which holds the mappings --accounts-file FILE  file which holds a list of defined accounts to be used --strict              similar to ledger strict mode, allows only accounts defined in --accounts-file and/or --ledger-file to be used
+    --mapping-file FILE   file which holds the mappings --accounts-file FILE  file which holds a list of defined accounts to be used --strict, -s          similar to ledger strict mode, allows only accounts defined in --accounts-file and/or --ledger-file to be used
     --quiet, -q           do not prompt if account can be deduced --reverse             reverse the order of entries in the CSV file --skip-dupes          detect transactions that have already been imported and skip